docsobral/MailGuardian/README.md

 Sends the template on a bucket to all recipients.
 Recipient list should be surrounded by quotation marks and separated by commas e.g. ', '.

+### import \[-m] \<name\>

+Downloads the projects files from the supabase bucket.

 ## Usage

 First, run `mailer`.
 You will be prompted for the supabase keys and URL.
 Then run `mailer login <your@email.adress> <yourpassword>` to connect to the email from which samples will be sent.

 Each template should have its own folder, implemented on supabase as buckets.
 Create a bucket with `mailer bucket -c <bucketname>`.
 The name should preferably relate to the template.
 Then export the .mjml and .png files to the remote bucket with `mailer export <bucketname> [localpath]`.
 The path argument is optional.
 If you don't input a path, the app will open a folder select window where you can browse the filesystem for the folder where the template's files are located.
 The template folder MUST follow the example at [about](#about) for the export to work succesfully.

-You can use `mailer parse <bucketname> [-m]` to parse the .MJML file into an HTML file that can then be sent over email.
+You can use `mailer parse [-m] <bucketname>` to parse the .MJML file into an HTML file that can then be sent over email.

-The `-m` flag instructs the parser to create Adobe Marketo compatible HTML -- NOTICE: for now, the parser is only compatible with Marketo modules.
+The optional `-m` flag instructs the parser to create Adobe Marketo compatible HTML -- NOTICE: for now, the parser is only compatible with Marketo modules.
 The mktoName and id attributes must be manually filled (will be addressed in a future version).
 Editable elements (images, text) also have to be manually prepared (will be addressed in a future version).

 To send a sample, use `mailer mail <bucketname> <"first@recipient.com, second@recipient.com, ...">` The `-m` flag will instruct the Marketo compatible html to be sent, if it exists.

+To download the a template's files, including images, the MJML file and either regular or Marketo HTML, use `mailer import <bucketname>`.
+If you don't use any flag, the regular HTML will be downloaded.
+If you use the `-m` flag, the Marketo HTML will be downloaded.